-Management of pain from the neck to the back depends on the patient’s history as well as the severity and type of pain from which they suffer.
+Management of neck pain and back pain depends on the patient’s history as well as the severity and type of pain from which they suffer.
 Most spine-related pain gets better within six weeks without the need for further intervention.
 Medication, physical therapy, and chiropractics are standard first-line treatment.
 If pain persists or gets worse after six weeks, more involved diagnostic workups, including injections and interventional procedures, can be helpful.

 Advantages of Least-Invasive Spine Procedures

 - Reduces dependency on pain medications